-17, 18 & 19 Back panel, fan vent & electrical panel vent
+17 & 18 Back panel & electrical panel vent

-This piece of electrostatic painted steel provides easy access to the fan motor, the heating element connections, the air intake (15) and exhaust ports (16), and the electrical panel for troubleshooting and repairing the oven.
-It has vents cut into it to allow airflow to the fan's motor (17) and heat to escape from the electrical panel (18).
+This piece of electrostatic painted steel provides easy access to the heating element connections, and exhaust port (16), and the electrical panel for troubleshooting and repairing the oven.
+It has vents cut into it to allow heat to escape from the electrical panel (18).
 It is attached to the oven's shell with Phillips head screws.

-The air intake and exhaust port protective covers are attached to this panel.
+The exhaust port protective covers are attached to this panel.
 The protective covers can be removed if the ports require pipe extensions.